 - 1 pound processed cheese (such as Velveeta®), cubed

-- 14 ounce can diced tomatoes with green chile peppers, drained
+- 1 can (10 ounces) diced tomatoes with green chile peppers, drained

 - 3 cups rotisserie chicken, shredded or cubed